SnoweTiger/gTTS4MOP/README.md

 Instructions for use:

 Option 1 Use a ready script
-1. Download all the contents of the `dist` folder
+1. Download all the contents of the `prebuild` folder
 2. Open `phrases.json` with your favorite text editor
 3. Change the phrases that interest us. (the rest can be deleted)
 4. Run `gTTS4MOP.exe`